hphelion/documentation/devplatform/helion/user/reference/client-ref.html.md

     <td>Path of the directory holding the application files to push.
 Defaults to the current working directory.</td>
     </tr><tr>
     <td>--space, -s</td>
-    <td>The one-off space to use for the current operation, specified by name.
+    <td>The once-off space to use for the current operation, specified by name.
 This is an ALS 3-specific option.
 Cannot be used together with `--space-guid`.</td>
     </tr><tr>
     <td>--space-guid</td>
-    <td>The one-off space to use for the current operation, specified by name.
+    <td>The once-off space to use for the current operation, specified by name.
 This is an ALS 3-specific option.
 Cannot be used together with `--space-guid`.</td>
     </tr><tr>
     <td>--tail</td>
     <td>Request target to stream the log.</td>
     </tr><tr>
     <td>--target</td>
-    <td>The one-off target to use for the current operation only.</td>
+    <td>The once-off target to use for the current operation only.</td>
     </tr><tr>
     <td>--token</td>
-    <td>The one-off authentication token to use for the current operation only.</td>
+    <td>The once-off authentication token to use for the current operation only.</td>
     </tr><tr>
     <td>--token-file</td>
     <td>Path to an existing and readable file containing the targets and authorization tokens.</td>